 There is an awful lot of negativity in the environmental field.
-Little wonder given the sorry state of the wider countryside, the downward trends displayed by many wildlife populations, climate change and the continued prominence of issues such as raptor persecution, land mismanagement and pollution.
-Indeed, life for an environmentalist can be disheartening at times and utterly, overwhelmingly depressing at others.
-So much so that we, as a community of like-minded individuals, sometimes find it hard to see positivity when it is staring us in the face.
+Little wonder really, given the sorry state of the wider countryside, the downward trends displayed by many wildlife populations, climate change and the continued prominence of issues such as land mismanagement and plastic pollution.
+Indeed, everywhere we look another ecosystem faces ruin, and both species, habitats and treasured wild spaces slip [or tumble] ever closer to oblivion.
+The news these days dominated by extinction, degradation and grave warnings of coming catastrophe.

 Nature deficit disorder, we have all heard of it, we all know it and we all we see it to varying degrees in our daily life.
 A trend in a modern society defined by our growing disconnect from the natural world – manifested in individuals of all ages but, it would seem, particularly prominent in the younger generation.
 As children, teens and young adults forgo the outdoors in favour of TV screens and games consoles.
 A worrying trend if ever there was one, and something which we must combat in order to raise awareness of, and inspire action on behalf of nature.
-It is, however, not the end of the world, and in my opinion, dwelling on the issue – worrying though it is – and in doing so consolidating a mostly negative view of generation z (and millennials, for that matter) does nothing to encourage greater involvement in environmentalism.
+It is, however, not the end of the world, and in my opinion, dwelling on the issue – worrying though it is – and in doing so consolidates a mostly negative view of generation z (and millennials, for that matter) and does little to encourage greater involvement in environmentalism.